Red Canary’s retention policies vary according to the type of data and whether or not that data is associated with a threat.

 Could we leverage Azure Sentinel to import and review the JSON data?
 What other tools can we use for this?

-You can use any sort of JSON data parser you choose.
-Using Canary Exporter would be a great alternative for this, especially if things are time sensitive (quicker option).
-The downsides are bandwidth and storage.
+Yes, you can use any JSON data parser you choose.
+Canary Exporter would be a good choice, especially if the task is time sensitive.